Bianchi-V String Cosmological model with Dark Energy Anisotropy: Model with a Hybrid scale factor

 The deceleration parameter generated by a hybrid scale factor is shown in Fig.1.
 Deceleration parameter for power law cosmology and de Sitter type expansion have also been shown in the figure for comparison.
 The deceleration parameter for hybrid scale factor evolves from positive values at past epochs to negative values at late time.
 The transition from deceleration to acceleration occurs at some transition redshift $z_t$ which is decided by the parameter $a$.
 In the present work, we have considered two representative values of $a$ i.e. $0.1$ and $0.075$ corresponding to $z_t=0.8$ and $0.4$ respectively.
+It is worth to mention here that, the value of transition redshift has been constrained in a recent work as $z_t=0.806$ \cite{Jesus17}.
+Also, Farooq et al. obtained similar results from an analysis of Hubble parameter data \cite{Farooq17}.
 It is clear from the figure that at an early time, the behaviour is dominated by the power law factor and the exponential factor dominates at late times .
 The rate of transition depends on the parameter $a$; transition is faster for higher value of $a$.